ishitakokate/eprop-snn/README.md

 ## Overview

-This repository implements e-prop — eligibility propagation — a biologically plausible learning algorithm for recurrent spiking neural networks introduced by Bellec et al. in 2020.
+This repository implements eligibility propagation (e-prop), a biologically plausible learning algorithm for recurrent spiking neural networks introduced by Bellec et al. in 2020.
 E-prop bridges the gap between biologically realistic local learning rules (like STDP) and the task performance achievable with